Tutors: Richard Difford, Miriam Dall’Igna, Thomas Hopkins, Michael Kloihofer, Ed Lancaster, and David Scott

 Employing contemporary digital fabrication tools, this group looks at adapting traditional forms of making to the digital age.

-Drawing on contemporary scripting and paramedic modelling techniques, this group explores the potential for geometrically driven and environmentally responsive computational design.
+Drawing on contemporary scripting and parametric modelling techniques, this group explores the potential for geometrically driven and environmentally responsive computational design.